Hubble Expansion as an Einstein Curvature: The FLRW metric

+and $K=\textnormal{sgn}(\Re_0)/\Re_0^2$ is the curvature.
 With $\chi$ as a third angular coordinate, $r=\Re_0\chi$ is the radial distance along the surface of the manifold, $\Re_0$ is the comoving 4-space radius of $\mathbb{R}^3$ at the present epoch, and $\dd\Omega^2=\dd\theta^2+\sin^2\theta\dd\phi^2$ is the angular separation.
 The signature {\bf{diag}}$(-,+,+,+)$ defines this as a Pseudo-Riemannian manifold with metric $g_{\mu\nu}$ and spatial metric $g_{ij}$, and $a(t)$ is the scale factor at proper time $t$.
 The actual form of $a(t)$ is determined by the curvature of the manifold and the energy tensor of Einstein's field equations, with curvature $K$ (or radius $\Re$), and scale factor $a(t)$ to be determined.

-Intrinsic curvature is a mathematical construct relating the deviation of parallel lines towards or away from each other, and does not require higher dimensions.
-However, to understand physical reality we may invoke geometrical representations, with intrinsic curvature equivalent to embedding in higher dimensions, but this geometric dimensionality is distinct from other attempts to introduce extra physical dimensions into GR by quantum gravity or string theory \citep{PhysRevLett.116.071102}.
+The curvature or shape of the homogeneous hyper-surfaces are defined by the spatial 3-metric $\gamma_{ij}\dd{x}^i\dd{x}^j$ of Eq.~(\ref{eq:metric2}), but the whole dynamics of the Universe are embodied only in the expansion factor, $a(t)$ \cite{1970Misner}.

-It should be emphasised that this manifold is a curved 3-D volume embedded in Euclidean 4-space, just as the surface of a sphere is a curved 2-D manifold embedded in Euclidean 3-space.
+Just as the surface of a sphere is a curved 2-D manifold embedded in Euclidean 3-space, this manifold is a curved 3-D volume embedded in Euclidean 4-space.
 Measurements on the surface of a 2-D sphere involve a distance and an angle, with the third dimension the implicit radius of the sphere.
-For the 3-D volume, $\chi$ is a third angular measure, with the implicit radius $\Re$ now the fourth dimension \citep{2009Komissarov}.
-For an expanding 2-D manifold in 3-D space, time is geometrically a fourth dimension, and---by extension---for the expanding 3-D volume the time axis represents a fifth dimension.
-The curvature or shape of the homogeneous hyper-surfaces are defined by the spatial 3-metric $\gamma_{ij}\dd{x}^i\dd{x}^j$ of Eq.~\ref{eq:metric2}, but the whole dynamics of the Universe are embodied only in the expansion factor, $a(t)$ \citep{1970Misner}.
+For the 3-D volume, $\chi$ is a third angular measure, with the implicit radius $\Re$ now the fourth dimension \cite{doi:10.1063/1.2356388}.
+For an expanding 2-D manifold in 3-D space, time is geometrically a fourth dimension, and---by extension---for the expanding 3-D volume in 4-D space, time must be represented geometrically as a fifth dimension.